-An East End tradition and the original fast food – these places tend to have the original Victorian tiles, wooden benches and white marble tables.
-And the food is best enjoyed with a fork and spoon.
-Make a hole in the pie, pour in some vinegar and top off with salt & white pepper.
+An East End tradition and the original fast food – many of these places still have the Victorian tiles, wooden benches and white marble tables.
+Best enjoyed with a fork and spoon, make a hole in the meat pie, pour in some vinegar and top off with salt & white pepper.

-Kids might complain about the green liquor that accompanies the pies, but once they've tried it I am sure they'll love it (probably... maybe).
+Kids might complain about the green liquor that accompanies the pies – it's made from water used to boil the eels and parsley – but once they've tried it I am sure they'll love it (maybe).

 Ed's Easy Diner

 There are a number of Ed's around, including Covent Garden, Soho & Chelsea.
 These American-style diners, with original 50's jukeboxes serve up great burgers, fries & thick shakes.
 If the kids want burgers, give this place a go.
 Very enjoyable.
 A bit more expensive than run-of-the-mill fast food joints, but

 Address: 12 Moor Street, Soho, London, W1D 5NG